saimonh3/dokan-old/readme.txt

 == Description ==

-> #### This is a **Lite** version of the **Dokan** plugin.
+= Dokan Multivendor Marketplace Plugin For WordPress =

+Dokan is the best front end multi vendor marketplace on WordPress, powered by WooCommerce.
+Build your own Amazon, Shopify, eBay, Magento like marketplace in just 30 minutes.
+Dokan is the fastest way to start ecommerce and earn through commissions with products ranging from digital, physical to variable.

+**The best Frontend user interface**

+We love the philosophy of a complete frontend experience.
+So, vendors have their personalised dashboard on the store frontend where they can find all what they need.
+Backend access is restricted to the admin only.
+This sets Dokan apart on a higher ground.
+All of our add-ons are frontend compatible.
+Dokan(Pro) comes with a free responsive ecommerce theme that has widgets specially made for Dokan.

+**It’s fast and easy to use**

+Your business operations with Dokan is smooth and fast.
+Everything will work as you expected because we have designed the experience following the best intuitive practices from popular ecommerce activators like WooCommerce, Bigcommerce etc.

+**Reliable yet a growing platform**

+We regularly keep our version updated for flawless operation and integration with dependable  services.
+We just not only keep things compatible, we have a style of adding the most trendy new features to Dokan with every update.

+**A really scalable market**

+You can have unlimited vendors and vendors can create unlimited products.
+Currently 5 product types are supported eg. physical product, downloadable product, variable product, bookable products through the [Dokan WC Bookings](https://wedevs.com/products/plugins/dokan/woocommerce-booking-integration/) add on and auction products through the [Dokan Simple Auction](https://wedevs.com/products/plugins/dokan/dokan-simple-auctions/) add on.

+**Earn in many ways**

+Profit doesn’t only rely on sales.
+Multiple ways allow earning through vendor commissions or product based commissions.
+You can also create subscription packs that allow you to charge for product uploads, product limits and time.

+**Puts you in control**

+As a an admin, you can use Dokan in a way where you can control everything that happens in your marketplace.
+Product publishing, vendor registration, subscription renewal and every other vendor activity can be re routed through you.

-> Get the [**Pro Version**](https://wedevs.com/products/plugins/dokan/?utm_source=wporg&utm_medium=cta&utm_campaign=dokan-lite) which includes bunch of features that were removed from this version.
+> Get the [**Pro Version**](https://wedevs.com/dokan/?utm_source=wporg&utm_medium=cta&utm_campaign=dokan-lite) with bunch of super features, updates and scope for powerful add-ons.

-A multi-vendor plugin leveraging the power of WooCommerce.

 = Features =
 **Marketplace with Independent Stores**

   * Every seller gets their own store with a unique URL and branding.
-  * Show a store banner with contact details
+  * Beautiful storefront styles with contact details and widgets
-  * Contact seller and show the store location map. (**Pro feature**)
+  * Store location map on store front.
+(Pro feature)

-**Dashboard For Each Seller**
+**Frontend Dashboard For Each Seller**

-  * Don't need to visit the WordPress admin area.
+  * WordPress admin area can be accessed only by admin.
-  * Sellers can manage their products and orders from your site frontend.
+  * Vendors manage products, orders, withdraws everything from site frontend.

 **Earn From Each Sale**

-  * As a site owner, get a cut from each sale.
-That way you and your users both earn money.
-  * Take a percentage from each sale. e.g. 20% goes to site owner for every order.
+  * A part of the sale value is sent to admin as commission.
+  * Commission rate can be customized.
-  * Per seller percentage override.
-Take different cut from different seller. (**Pro feature**)
+  * Per vendor percentage override. (**Pro feature**)

 **Product Management**

   * Create and manage your products from the frontend.
-  * Create simple and/or variable products. (**Pro Feature**)
+  * Create variable or downloadable products. (**Pro Feature**)
-  * Sellers have option to manage product shipping, attributes. (**Pro Feature**)
+  * Vendors have option to manage product shipping, attributes. (**Pro Feature**)
-  * Seller can mange downloadable product permission: expiry date and download limit. (**Pro Feature**)
+  * Vendors can manage downloadable product permission, expiry date and download limit. (**Pro Feature**)

 **Reports (Pro Feature)**

-  * Every seller can see his/her own sales report and see a bird eye view on the sales they are making.
+  * Vendors can see their sales report, generate statements and overview from frontend.
-  * Order overview and filter by Sale by date, Top sellers, Top earners.
+  * Admins can overview orders and filter by sale, by date, top vendors or top earners.
-  * Export order reports
+  * Export order reports to CSV.

 **Coupon Management (Pro Feature)**

-  * Manage and offer discounts for each products.
+  * Manage and offer discounts for each product.
   * Set expiry and restriction for coupons.

 **Manage Product Reviews (Pro Feature)**

-  * You can manage the reviews on your products.
-  * Approve/unapprove reviews.
+  * All product reviews are managed by vendors (with admin override)
-  * See all the reviews for your products left by customers.
+  * View all reviews on products left by customers.

-= Additional Pro Features =

-  * Admin have additional option inside of his admin panel of Dokan
+**Pro Features Continued**

+*The admin panel gives you some powerful management tools*

-     * Admin can view and mange seller list
+  * Admin can view and manage vendor list
-     * Admin can view his as well as every seller’s earning reports individually
+  * Admin can view his as well as every vendor’s earning reports individually
   * Dokan Pro has update and support option for customer.
   * Dokan tools option has page installer and Sync table option
+  * Advanced settings for the admin -
-  * Settings tab has those option like-
+     * General Settings
-     * **General**
         * Admin can enable/disable the map on the store page.
         * Admin can enable/disable the contact form on the store page
         * Admin can also enable/disable the store sidebar from theme.

-     * **Selling Options**
+     * Selling Options
-        * Admin can manage new product status
+        * Admin can manage new product status.
-        * Admin can set the order status for withdraw
+        * Admin can set the order status for withdraw.
-        * Admin can seth threshold withdraw day for the seller
+        * Admin can seth threshold withdraw day for the vendor.
-        * Admin can change the seller store URL
+        * Admin can change the vendor store URL.
-        * Admin can also enable/disable the permission of review editing for the seller
+        * Admin can also enable/disable the permission of review editing for the vendor.

-  * **Widgets**
+  * Widgets
-     * Best seller widget
+    * Best vendor widget
-     * Featured seller widget
+    * Featured vendor widget
     * Store contact widget
     * Store location widget

 And much more.
-Checkout the [**Pro Version**](https://wedevs.com/products/plugins/dokan/?utm_source=wporg&utm_medium=footer&utm_campaign=dokan-lite)
+Checkout the [**Pro Version**](https://wedevs.com/dokan/?utm_source=wporg&utm_medium=cta&utm_campaign=dokan-lite)

+= Contribute =
+This may have bugs and lack of many features.
+If you want to contribute on this project, you are more than welcome.
+Please fork the repository from [Github](https://github.com/weDevsOfficial/dokan).

 = Author =
-Brought to you by [Tareq Hasan](http://tareq.wedevs.com) from [weDevs](http://wedevs.com)
+Brought to you by [Tareq Hasan](http://tareq.co) from [weDevs](http://wedevs.com)

 == Installation ==